Famous Faces of Transgendered and Non-Binary People

-Now, trans-people are coming out of the closet, and some are stepping straight into the spotlight.
-Let’s have a look at some of the famous faces of transgendered people today…
+Now, both trans-people and non-binary are coming out of the closet, and some are stepping straight into the spotlight, many with starring roles on our television screens.
+Let’s have a look at some of the famous faces that are making different normal.

-Not surprisingly, with her recent public transition, Caitlyn Jenner is the name on everyone’s lips, regardless of their gender status.
-Jenner transitioned from male to female, and was already a household name in her old life after winning a gold medal in the 1976 Summer Olympics, as well as through her involvement with in the Kardashian family.
+Not surprisingly, with their public transition, Caitlyn Jenner is the name on everyone’s lips, regardless of their gender status.
+Jenner transitioned from male to female and was already a household name in their old life after winning a gold medal in the 1976 Summer Olympics, as well as through their involvement within the Kardashian family.

 Jenner leapt into the spotlight with a stunning cover story on Vanity Fair, and has since been on the receiving end of a whole lot of internet love.
-But, Caitlyn Jenner appears to be taking it all in her stride, happy with the notion that she has become the person she always knew she was, and is no longer living a constant lie.
+But, Caitlyn Jenner appears to be taking it all in their stride, happy with the notion that they have become the person they always knew they were and is no longer living a constant lie.

-Skylar Kergil has been a well-known name on YouTube since 2009, when he began to document his transition from female to male through hormone therapy.
-Since then, his channel has made him a celebrity both on and offline, and he continues to be a speaker for trans rights and acceptance.
+Skylar Kergil has been a well-known name on YouTube since 2009 when they began to document their transition from female to male through hormone therapy.
+Since then, their channel has made them a celebrity both on and offline, and they continue to be a speaker for trans rights and acceptance.

-Skylar began his transition as young as three, when he decided he would only answer to the name Mike, and regularly cut his hair and styled himself as a boy.
-He describes himself as having an androgynous childhood, and in 2006 during his sophomore year of high school he met his first transgendered person and things finally started making sense.
-Skylar has been on testosterone for more than five years now, and tells his story in depth here.
+Skylar began their transition as young as three when they decided he would only answer to the name Mike, and regularly cut their hair and styled himself as a boy.
+He describes himself as having an androgynous childhood, and in 2006 during his sophomore year of high school, he met his first transgendered person and things finally started making sense.
+Skylar has been on testosterone for more than five years now and tells their story in-depth here.

 How can you not love Laverne Cox?
-She is the sassy, outspoken actor and trans-folk activist who has hit the bigtime recently with her role on Netflix’s Orange Is The New Black.
+She is the sassy, outspoken actor and trans-folk activist who has hit the big time in recent years with her role on Netflix’s Orange Is The New Black.
 She was the first openly transgender person to be nominated for a Primetime Emmy Award, and appeared on the cover of Time magazine in June of 2014, also a world first.

 Jazz has been in and out of the spotlight over the years, appearing in several documentaries and interviews about transgendered children.
 She continues to advocate for the rights of transgendered kids, and education surrounding the issue.
 Last year, Jazz was named by Time magazine as one of the ‘The 25 Most Influential Teens of 2014’.